SjorsO/gobble/readme.md

 # Readme
-A Laravel specific wrapper around Guzzle that is easy to fake.
+A Laravel specific wrapper around Guzzle that makes it easy to mock responses.

 ## Install
 ```bash